Privacy Policy

 13.1 How We Collect Client Information

-APC may collect information from consulting and advisory clients through the following mechanisms:
+ALI may collect information from consulting and advisory clients through the following mechanisms:

 • Documents, reports, organizational data, or other materials shared by the client for the purpose of delivering contracted services